aws-samples/aurora-and-database-migration-labs/Code/PGPerfStatsSnapper/README.md

 ## Setup

 1. [Launch an EC2 instance](https://docs.aws.amazon.com/AWSEC2/latest/UserGuide/launching-instance.html) where the snapper script will be scheduled.
-   1. Use "Amazon Linux AMI 2018.03.0 (HVM), SSD Volume Type" AMI.
+   1. Use *"Amazon Linux AMI 2018.03.0 (HVM), SSD Volume Type"* AMI.
    1. Use r4.8xlarge instance type.
    1. Use same VPC and subnet/AZ as the RDS/Aurora PostgreSQL Instance
-   1. Add the IAM role to the EC2 security group which was created in the prerequisite step.
+   1. Add the IAM role to the EC2 instance which was created in the prerequisite step.
-   1. Allocate 30 GB of Genera Purpose SSD (gp2) storage to the Root volume.
+   1. Allocate 30 GB of General Purpose SSD (gp2) storage to the Root volume.
    1. Add the EC2 instance to the same security group as the RDS/Aurora instance or add it to a new security group (and later add the new security group to inbound rule of the RDS/Aurora security group).
    1. Make sure to download and save the key pair.